salvatorespoto/salvatorespoto.github.io/renderloop/content/post/howto-interactive-content/index.md

 # comment: false # Disable comment if false.
 ---

-**How use the interactive content that you'll find in this website.**
+**How to use interactive content on this blog.**

 {{% notice info "Info" %}}
-In this page you'll find some shaders written with [Shadertoy](https://shadertoy.com/ "ShaderToy") and [Desmos](https://desmos.com/ "Desmos") graphs.
+In this short guide, we'll explore how to interact with the content on this website.
+Shaders will be often written with [Shadertoy](https://shadertoy.com/ "ShaderToy") and function graphs plotted with [Desmos](https://desmos.com/ "Desmos").
 {{% /notice %}}

 ## ShaderToy

 A **Shadertoy shaders** is a shader written on [Shadertoy](https://shadertoy.com/) using the GLSL language.
-Putting the mouse **over the shader image will show a minimial interface**.
-Clicking on the **play button** will start the shader, if not in play state already.
+When you **hover** over the shader image, a minimal interface will apper.
+Clicking on the **play button** will start the shader, if it's not already in play state.
+Some shader are interactive and respond to inputs from the mouse or the keyboard.

-Clicking on the **title** on the top of the shader will redirect you to a page where you can **modify the code in real time**.
+Clicking on the **title** at the top of the shader will redirect you to a page where you can **modify the code in real time**.
 Feel free to play with all the shaders, make modifications and see the results.

 ![Example of the ShaderToy interface](howto-shadertoy.png)